-Sydney Opera House's Western Foyers provide a unique location to capitalise on the spectacular backdrop of Sydney Harbour and Harbour Bridge.
-Portside Restaurant operates within the venue and services the Drama Theatre, Studio, Playhouse, and Centre for Creativity requiring any event within the foyer to consider the requirements of the audiences attending a performance in one of these venues.
+The Sydney Opera House Western Foyers provide a unique location to capitalise on the spectacular backdrop of Sydney Harbour and Harbour Bridge.
+Midden by Mark Olive operates within the venue and it services the Drama Theatre, Studio, Playhouse, and Centre for Creativity.
+Any event held within the foyer must consider the requirements of the audiences attending a performance in these venues.